Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 10 Agustus 2025 09.34.08 UTC
+- WIB: Minggu, 10 Agustus 2025 11.08.40 UTC
-- WITA: Minggu, 10 Agustus 2025 10.34.08 UTC
+- WITA: Minggu, 10 Agustus 2025 12.08.40 UTC
-- WIT: Minggu, 10 Agustus 2025 11.34.08 UTC
+- WIT: Minggu, 10 Agustus 2025 13.08.40 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: success
+Kategori: inspirational